not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 * `sign` for enforcing that the sign of a value is either positive or negative.
 * `vtof` for converting a 1V/Oct value into a frequency

-While multiple calcs can be added to the calculation list of a *value*, each calc must specify exactly one mathematical operation.
+While multiple calcs can be added to the calculation list of a *value*, each calc within that list must specify exactly one mathematical operation.

 ### Properties